Understanding Arizona’s Open Container Law

 While springtime brings pleasant weather to the Mesa area, a brutal summer is just around the corner.
 To stay cool behind the wheel, you may be thinking about bringing a cold beer with you.
 Doing so, though, is a mistake.

-In the Grand Canyon State, it is illegal to have an open container of booze in your vehicle.
+In Arizona, it is illegal to have an open container of booze in your vehicle.
 If you violate the law, you face up to four months in jail.
 You may also have to pay a steep fine.
-Because Arizona law includes some special considerations and exceptions, though, you must understand the open container rule to protect your legal rights.
+Because Arizona law includes some special considerations and exceptions, you must understand the open container rule to protect your legal rights.

 The open container law is intentionally broad, applying to beer, wine, malt liquor, spirits, mixed drinks, and related beverages.
 While it is not illegal to transport an unopened container, carrying one with a broken seal is impermissible.
 Furthermore, even having recorked bottles of wine inside your vehicle likely violates the state’s open container law.